openlibhums/janeway/docs/source/manager/journal/index.md

 - Current Issue
 - HTML

-To add a homepage element, click the green _Add_ button displayed in the _Add Home Page Features_ list and then you can use the _[configure]_ buttons to configure it.
+To add a homepage element, click the green *Add* button displayed in the *Add Home Page Features* list and then you can use the *[configure]* buttons to configure it.
 You can reorder elements by dragging and dropping them.

 Carousel
 ~~~~~~~~
+.. _carouselanchor:

 The carousel is a rotating image that can be configured to display:

 - Latest Articles